shopware5/devdocs/source/developers-guide/concept-cart-bundle/index.md

 ```

 ### Example - Blacklisted products
-The following examples shows, a possible solution, to prevent that some products can be inside the cart:
+The following examples shows a possible solution for preventing some products from entering the cart:

 ```
 <?php